ToonLunk/OAS-CAHPS-Auditor/readme.md

 The tool installs to `C:\OAS-CAHPS-Auditor` and is added to your system PATH, so you can run `audit` from anywhere.

-See `INSTALL.txt` in the package for detailed instructions and troubleshooting.
+See `Installation Instructions.txt` in the package for detailed instructions and troubleshooting.

 ## Building from Source